May 19, 2025

 • Keep a copy of the report for future reference

-These rules are in place to help protect tenants and ensure rented properties are safe and compliant with national standards (British Standard 7671).
+These requirements are in place to help ensure rented properties meet national safety standards (British Standard 7671).

 What Will the Report Show?

-• Whether the installation is safe for continued use
+• Whether the installation is safe for ongoing use

-• If remedial or investigative work is required
+• Whether remedial or investigative work is needed

-It may also include non-urgent recommendations to improve the safety or efficiency of the system, especially in older properties.
+• Optional recommendations to improve safety or efficiency (particularly in older properties)

 Keeping Things Simple